 The YWCA of the City of New York Amplifying Multiple Perspectives (AMP) Leadership© Program offers young people aged 14-18 from diverse backgrounds a dynamic and innovative approach to developing their leadership skills.
 Through an examination of social identity, girls will have the opportunity to advance gender equity and racial justice, becoming agents of change in their community and expanding their social justice network.

-The program offers self-identified girls and gender non-conforming youth the opportunity to develop and define their individual leadership and collective capacity.
+The program offers girls, self-identified girls, and gender non-conforming youth the opportunity to develop and define their individual leadership and collective capacity.
 Participants develop their critical thinking and leadership skills, self-awareness and build networks to fight for gender justice.
 AMP Leadership Application >

 Meet Our AMP Leaders: Social Change Agent Internship (SCA)